flukeout/PolyPal/README.md

 #### Features!

 * Create & save real SVG files right to your computer's hard-drive!
-* Customize the color palette!
+* Customize, indexed color palette!
-* The color palette is indexed...
-  * Change a swatch in the palette and all shapes of that color also get changed!
+  * Change a color in the palette and all shapes of that color also get changed!
 * Undo things up to 20 times!
 * Rotate, scale, and move things!
 * A neat color palette!